iliyarh/encryptor/ReadMe.md

 pip install -r requirements.txt
 ```

-<p>3.
-The encryption key and initialization vector (IV) are stored in the config.json file.
-Modify these values in the file as needed.</p>

 <h2>🛡️ License:</h2>

 This project is licensed under the This project is licensed under the MIT License.